Brit Award for Outstanding Contribution to Music: History

 The award was first presented in 1977 and was subsequently awarded annually from 1982 to 2010.
 The award has since been presented intermittently as the BRIT's Icon Award, with the original name being re-instated at the 2019 Brit Awards ceremony.
 Since 2000, the Classic BRIT Awards have also annually presented their own Outstanding Contribution to Music Award.
 The award was last presented under its original name at 2019 Brit Awards.
 However, the Global Icon Award, which was described as the BRIT's "highest accolade", and an international version of the BRIT's Icon Award, was presented in 2021 to Taylor Swift.
+The award returned to its original name for the 2026 ceremony, where it was presented to producer Mark Ronson.
+In 1989 and 2026, the award was also referred to as the Lifetime Achievement Award.

 Elton John, Paul McCartney and John Lennon are the artists with the most wins with three awards.
 U2 were the first international band to receive the BRIT award while Pink and Bob Geldof were the first female solo artist and the first international artist to receive it respectively.
 Cecilia Bartoli and Andrea Bocelli were the first female soloist and international artist respectively to receive the Classic BRIT Award.
 Freddie Mercury's last public appearance before his death from HIV/AIDS would be when he accepted the award in 1990 as a member of Queen.
+Mercury was posthumously honoured with the award again two years later at the 1992 ceremony.
+Two other artists have received the award posthumously; John Lennon in 1982 and Ozzy Osbourne in 2026.